f5devcentral/f5-agility-labs-dns/docs/class1/module3/lab3.rst

 Changes will be automatically replicated across all F5 DNS servers.

-Launch Putty and log in to dns.siteb
+Launch WEB SHELL and log in to dns.siteb

 Run the following command: Enter the password "default" when prompted.